Overnight Oats with Flaxseed: Easy, Nourishing, Make-Ahead Breakfast

 Common Texture Mistakes and How to Fix Them

-Some people also try to get fancy with protein powder or chia without adjusting the liquids.
-Remember: flax is already a binder.
-If you’re adding both chia and flax, add more liquid or you’ll wake up to a dry, paste-like mess.
+A quick movement ensures everything equally hydrate.
+Do not just layer – blend it with intention.
+Some people also try to get fancy with protein powder or chia without adjusting fluids.
+Remember: Sun is already a binder.
+If you are adding both chia and flax, add more liquid or you will wake up with dirt -like dirt.

 Serving overnight oats with flaxseed topped with banana